yang-qian/designpolicyCHI23/README.md

-# CHI23 workshop: Designing Technologies and Policies Simultaneously
+# Designing Technologies and Policies Simultaneously